-One common definition of Integrated Watershed Management says that:
+Understanding of Integrated Watershed Management

 This is one approach of Integrated Watershed Management.
 It is practiced by regional developers in rural areas focussing on improving the quality of life for the local population; eg., GTZ.
 The regeneration of natural resources is viewed as secondary, as a means to an end (Förch and Schütt 2004 b).